Hannes Meyer: Career in the Soviet Union

+Career in Mexico

-In 1939, he emigrated to Mexico City to work for the Mexican government as the director of the Instituto del Urbanismo y Planificación from 1939 through 1941.
+In 1939 Meyer emigrated to Mexico City to work for the Mexican government as the director of the Instituto del Urbanismo y Planificación from 1939 through 1941.
 In 1942, he became the director of Estampa Mexicana, the publishing house of the Taller de Gráfica Popular (the Popular Graphic Arts Workshop).

+Death and legacy

 Meyer returned to Switzerland in 1949 and died in 1954.